-Many of us have seen it happen while watching shows like The Voice, American Idol, or The X Factor— “You’re voice is incredible, but the song choice was all wrong.”
-It usually ends with an elimination, especially if it is a consistent pattern.
+Many of us have seen it happen while watching singing competition shows like The Voice, American Idol, or The X Factor— “Your voice is incredible, but the song choice was all wrong.”
+It usually ends with an elimination, especially if it’s a consistent pattern.
 You might love a certain genre of music, but knowing whether a song is a good fit for your voice and audition is critical.

 Like many things, success is dependent on knowing your strengths and showcasing them.
 So what are the best songs to sing for an audition?
 Are there steps you can take to find them?
 Absolutely.
-Whether you’re auditioning for musical theater, a band, a reality music TV show, a college music program, or your high school jazz choir — take a look at these simple steps to choosing the best songs to sing for an audition.
+Whether you’re auditioning for musical theater, a band, a reality music TV show, a college music program, or your high school jazz choir — the tips in this article will help you choose the best songs to sing for an audition.

 Step 1: Know Who You Are